tobieche110/tobieche110/README.md

 ## Hi there 👋
+Born in 2001.
+I am a Software Developer and a fourth-year student pursuing a Bachelor's degree in Computer Science and Software Development at Universidad de Aconcagua, Mendoza, Argentina.
+I obtained its intermediate degree, University Technician in Software Development, in 2024.

 <!--
 **tobieche110/tobieche110** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.